SEACRY-LOVE/seacry-love.github.io/book/SEACRY12.md

-AYCH "leadwise" principle is not a game.
+SEACRY "leadwise" principle is not a game.

 [Sources: iso9000 family, isoorg, ]